janicria/sunflower/README.md

 ## Features
 The latest version of Sunflower currently supports:
 - basic screen printing using VGA Text Mode,
-- a very-basic PS/2 keyboard driver for drawing some of your cool ASCII art,
+- a semi-basic PS/2 keyboard driver for drawing some of your cool ASCII art,
 - some beeps and boops using the PC Speaker,
 - a rudimentary 100 Hz timer,
 - and the coolest crash screen ever (it's even rainbow)